Tapudp/djangonautic/readme.md

 		b. styled the error messages and seen them pop up
 			liked: Traversy media using other live templates is much better
-			not: still need to scroll down for the whole page to see
+			not: still need to scroll down for the whole page to see 32- Adding JS on front for live
+		a. created ./assets/slugify.js
+		b. add it to the article_create.html
+		c. js is hitting some errors now and not working
+		d. used a particular set of RegEx so that our slug and URL set with dashes.